-If you have been trying too enjoy the new Skyrim game on your PS3, you have undoubtedly experienced freezes and the game slowing down whilst playing.
+If you have been trying to enjoy the new Skyrim game on your PS3, you have undoubtedly experienced freezes and the game slowing down whilst playing.
+These issues have been a significant source of frustration for many players, leading to widespread discussions and complaints within the gaming community.

-Now Joshua Sawyer of Obsidian has explained in a personal Q&A on Formspring that the problems being experienced by Skyrim PS3 gamers is due to the consoles divided memory pool and how the games engine fundamentally saves off and references data at run time.
+Now Joshua Sawyer of Obsidian has explained in a personal Q&A on Formspring that the problems being experienced by Skyrim PS3 gamers are due to the console’s divided memory pool and how the game’s engine fundamentally saves off and references data at run time.
+This technical explanation sheds light on why these performance issues are more pronounced on the PS3 compared to other platforms.

 Joshua Sawyer of Obsidian explains: